iam-shetty/Terraform-zero-to-hero/Day7/Meta-Arguement.md

-    # Day 7: Terraform Meta-Arguments - Complete Guide
+### Day 7: Terraform Meta-Arguments - Complete Guide

-Welcome to Day 08 of the Terraform AWS Course!
+Welcome to Day7 of the Terraform AWS Course!
 This lesson provides **comprehensive coverage of all Terraform meta-arguments** with simple, practical examples.

 ## 📚 What You'll Learn